kevenwebb/flickr-highslide-wordpress/flickr-highslide/readme.txt

 * Ability to change the size of images and thumbnails
 * Ability to seperate photos into pages
 * Displays photo titles
+* Shortcode now allows for overriding many of the default settings, particularly useful for a home page widget.

 == Credits ==